Organizing the site¶

 - Default field for sorting children - criterion by which children of this Content will be sorted in the tree

 - Default sort order - order in which the children will be sorted (ascending or descending)

 - Default content availability - when checked, Content of this Type will by default be always available, even if it does not have a language version corresponding to the current SiteAccess.

 To add a Field to the new Content Type, select a Field Type in the Field Type selection drop-down menu and activate Add field definition.
 You can determine the order in which Fields will be displayed by setting their Position parameter.

-To delete Field(s), check the boxes next to any Field names and select Remove selected field definitions at the bottom of the screen.
+To delete Field(s), check the boxes next to any Field names and select the trash icon.

 When a Content Type is modified, each instance of this type (each Content item based on this Content Type) will be changed as well.
 If a new Field is added to a Content Type, this field will appear (empty) in every relevant Content item.
 Therefore, if the new Field is required, it's recommended to provide a default value for it.
 If a Field is deleted from the Content Type definition, all these Fields will be removed from Content items of this type.